 Jesus put it this way: “The Kingdom of God advances with force and forceful people take hold of it by force.”

-If the Kingdom of God is at hand, we have to do something.
-We need to reach out and take hold of it forcefully; take hold of forgiveness; take hold of grace; take hold of healing, deliverance, justice, freedom, kindness, generosity – all gifts of the Kingdom for the taking.
+In Jesus’ announcement that the Kingdom of God is at hand, is an invitation to reach out and take hold of it; take hold of ways of forgiveness; take hold of ways of grace; take hold of healing and deliverance by God’s power; take hold of justice, freedom, kindness, generosity – all gifts of the Kingdom for the taking.
 We need to go for them with all our energy.

 - What Kingdom activity have you seen beyond Christian and Church boundaries and what does it mean for us to join in and serve?